sizhky/sizhky.github.io/_posts/2016-07-12-barebones-git.markdown

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Git status gives, well, the current status of the folder.
+`git status` gives, well, the current status of the folder.

 ### The way to start tracking a file is